trema/testfirst-trema/iteration2/iteration2.md

 !SLIDE bullets small incremental
 # ...
 Stuck? ###################################################################

-* Let's divide into small tests and implement one-by-one
+* Let's divide into smaller tests and implement one-by-one
-* For now, mark this test as "pending" and give the least priority
+* For now, mark this test as "pending" and give it the least priority

 !SLIDE smaller